 - The most occurring sign of discrimination among children affected by obesity is social and societal acceptance.
 This negative discrimination can lead to poor self-esteem and depression.

-According to the Gulf newspaper on July, 2016.
-Dubai prepares for influx of 1.3m medical tourists by 2021.
+According to the Gulf newspaper in July 2016.
+Dubai prepares for an influx of 1.3m medical tourists by 2021.
 With 13% growth expected in 5 years, helped earn over Dh1b in 2015.